gabsm0/gabsm0/README.md

 ### About me

-I'm an undergraduate student in Physics who is willing to learn about Data Analysis
+I'm a graduate student in Physics who is willing to learn about Data Analysis and Materials Science

-- 🔭 I’m currently working on a project about numerical simulations on Stars Interiors
-- 🌱 I’m currently learning Cloud Computing and SQL

 ##